storesafe/cordova-plugin-sqlite-evplus-ext-common-free/README.md

 - SQL error messages reported by Windows platform version are not consistent with Android/iOS/macOS platform versions.
 - UNICODE `\u2028` (line separator) and `\u2029` (paragraph separator) characters are currently not supported and known to be broken on iOS, macOS, and Android platform versions due to JSON issues reported in [Cordova bug CB-9435](https://issues.apache.org/jira/browse/CB-9435) and [cordova/cordova-discuss#57](https://github.com/cordova/cordova-discuss/issues/57).
 This is fixed with a workaround for iOS/macOS in: [litehelpers / Cordova-sqlite-evplus-legacy-free](https://github.com/litehelpers/Cordova-sqlite-evplus-legacy-free) and [litehelpers / Cordova-sqlite-evplus-legacy-attach-detach-free](https://github.com/litehelpers/Cordova-sqlite-evplus-legacy-attach-detach-free) (GPL or special commercial license terms) as well as [litehelpers / cordova-sqlite-evmax-ext-workers-legacy-build-free](https://github.com/litehelpers/cordova-sqlite-evmax-ext-workers-legacy-build-free) (GPL or premium commercial license terms).
 - _SELECT BLOB column value type is not supported consistently across all platforms (not supported on Windows).
 It is recommended to use the built-in HEX function to SELECT BLOB column data in hexadecimal format, working consistently across all platforms.
 As an alternative: SELECT BLOB in Base64 format using BASE64 function (described elsewhere in this document) is supported by this plugin version (GPL or commercial license options) as well as [litehelpers / cordova-sqlite-ext](https://github.com/litehelpers/cordova-sqlite-ext) (permissive license terms).
 INLINE BLOB values such as `X'010203'` are supported by the SQLite syntax on all platforms.
 FUTURE TBD equivalent to UNHEX (supported in MySQL) or conversion of Base-64 string to BLOB is desired._
-- _Database files with certain multi-byte UTF-8 characters are not tested and not expected to work consistently across all platform implementations.
-The default [Android-sqlite-evcore-native-driver-free](https://github.com/litehelpers/Android-sqlite-evcore-native-driver-free) database access implementation may not function properly on certain Android versions in case of database file names with emoji and other 4-byte UTF-8 characters ref: [litehelpers/Cordova-sqlite-evcore-extbuild-free#26](https://github.com/litehelpers/Cordova-sqlite-evcore-extbuild-free/issues/26)_
+- Database files with certain multi-byte UTF-8 characters are not tested and not expected to work consistently across all platform implementations.
+The default [Android-sqlite-evplus-ext-native-driver-free](https://github.com/brodybits/Android-sqlite-evplus-ext-native-driver-free) database access implementation may not function properly on certain Android versions in case of database file names with emoji and other 4-byte UTF-8 characters ref: [litehelpers/Cordova-sqlite-evcore-extbuild-free#26](https://github.com/litehelpers/Cordova-sqlite-evcore-extbuild-free/issues/26)
 - Issues with UNICODE `\u0000` character (same as `\0`):
   - Encoding issue reproduced on Android (default [Android-sqlite-connector](https://github.com/liteglue/Android-sqlite-connector) implementation with [Android-sqlite-ext-native-driver](https://github.com/brodybits/Android-sqlite-ext-native-driver), using Android NDK)
   - Truncation in case of argument value with UNICODE `\u0000` character reproduced on (WebKit) Web SQL as well as plugin on Android (default [Android-sqlite-connector](https://github.com/liteglue/Android-sqlite-connector) implementation with [Android-sqlite-ext-native-driver](https://github.com/brodybits/Android-sqlite-ext-native-driver), using Android NDK) and Windows